Glassig/atelje/README.md

 # Ateljé Angelina

-We all need an ateljer.
+We all need an ateljé.

 This project was generated using the express generator.

 To run on powershell in devmode:
-`npm run dev`.
+`npm run start`.

 ## Design

-### We need a list of sewing patterns
+We have a list of sewing patterns, and a list of sewing projects.
+Each sewing project references a sewing pattern.
-Each sewing pattern need:
-- Tags (top, bottom, dress, baby, toddler)
-- Description (text)
-- Difficulty (beginner, intermediate, advanced)

-### We need a list of projects
-Each project need:
-- Which pattern
-- Fabric (composition and amount)
-- Modifications
-- Notes on what should change for next time